jduffield65/coppafish/docs/pipeline/find_spots.md

 === "10"
     ![image](../images/pipeline/find_spots/radius_yx10.png){width="400"}

-Clearly, as the radius increases the spots have to be separated by a larger distance resulting in less spots found.
+Clearly, as the radius increases the spots have to be separated by a larger distance, resulting in less spots found.

 #### Z
 The images below show the effect of using the slider to change `config['find_spots']['r_z']`